Written June, 2016. Needs to be updated.

 A TEFL Certification

 A lot of schools prefer you to have a TEFL qualification.
 There are many options on how to go about this.
 The more you pay, the more you get.
 Ideally, you would pay around £300 ($440) to do your in-class TEFL.
 This allows you to get some real class experience before you start teaching.
-However, not everyone can afford this, I paid £120 and did a 120-hour online course and it has served me well in both Thailand and South Korea.
+However, not everyone can afford this.

-Most recruiters will help you find accommodation close to your school and/or near public transport routes, and this will require a month’s rent in advance plus a deposit.
+Most recruiters will help you find accommodation close to your school and/or near public transport routes.
+Like most rentals, this will require a month’s rent in advance plus a deposit.
 This is more expensive in Bangkok and other cities but still not as much as you’d expect, or at least not as much as you’re used to paying in Britain.
 So, depending on where you chose to live, expect roughly £150 – £250 ($250-360/mo).

 Month’s Living Costs